1 Membership—3 Museums

 This exhibition highlights Canadian women’s experience of flight and love of aviation over a span of some 80 years.

 See what all the buzz is about!
-Check out the Taking Care of Beesness exhibition at the Canada Agriculture and Food Museum.
+Check out the Taking Care of Beesness exhibition at the Museum.
+To note: Taking care of Beesness is closing Monday, May 22.

 Explore a selection of engines and learn how they enable aircraft to take flight in this exhibition at the Museum.